brzozia/OperatingSystems/cw04/README.md

 # Signals
-* Signal handling
+1. Signal handling
-* Effect of the `fork` and` exec` instructions on signal handling settings
+2. Effect of the `fork` and` exec` instructions on signal handling settings
+3. `sigation` flag
-* Transferring signals between programs
+4. Transferring signals between programs

 ---